HeinrichHartmann/HeinrichHartmann.github.io/_posts/2016-11-15-A-Ditigal-Passport-for-Digital-Citizens.md

 The internet is a largely unregulated platform, where everyone can find and publish information.
-While this worked well for the scientific community in the 90ies.
-Mainstream adoption of web and internet technologies has led to serious problems for society, such
+While this worked well for the scientific community in the 90ies mainstream adoption of web and internet technologies has led to serious problems for society such
 as:

 - Hate speech and harassment are rampant social networks and web